dsccommunity/dsccommunity.org/content/blog/convert-master-to-main.en.md

 to main:

 1. Update _your fork_ of the repository from the upstream origin.
-1. Rename the `master` branch to `main` in _your fork_.
-1. Update the GitHub Default branch in _your fork_ to `main`.
-1. Optional: Delete the old `master` branch in _your fork_.
 1. Update the pipeline files in the `main` branch of _your fork_.
+1. Rename the GitHub default branch in _your fork_ to main.
 1. Optional: If you have an Azure DevOps pipeline connected to _your fork_ update it to refer to `main`.
 1. Optional: Validate that the pipeline works correctly.
 1. Submit a pull request from `main` in _your fork_ to `master` in the _upstream DSC Community repository_.
 1. Merge the pull request to `master`, **even though the CI will fail**.
-1. Create the new `main` branch in the _upstream DSC Community_ repository.
+1. Rename the GitHub Default branch in upstream DSC Community repository to main
-1. Re-target any open pull requests to `main`.
-1. Update the GitHub Default branch in the _upstream DSC Community repository_ to `main`.
+1. Verify the GitHub `main` branch policy in the _upstream DSC Community repository_.
 1. Update the Azure DevOps pipeline connected to _upstream DSC Community repository_ to `main`.
 1. Validate that the pipeline works correctly.
-1. Delete the GitHub `master` branch policy in the _upstream DSC Community repository_.
-1. Create the GitHub `main` branch policy in the _upstream DSC Community repository_.
-1. Optional: Delete the old `master` branch in the _upstream DSC Community repository_.
+1. Optional: Update local clone.

 ## Steps